-This rooftop bar in De Waterkant has a magnificent view of the city, Signal Hill, Lion’s Head, and Table Mountain.
+This restaurant in De Waterkant has a magnificent view of the city, Signal Hill, Lion’s Head, and Table Mountain.
 Here you can enjoy a sundowner as the sky turns from blue to pink and the city lights start to twinkle.
-They have an extensive drinks menu to choose from as well as a wide selection of food for when hunger strikes.
-The open-plan layout is also perfect for an impromptu photo shoot with a view if you’d like to make everyone in the world jealous of your fine location.
+They have an extensive drinks menu to choose from as well as an exquisite menu.
+The open-plan layout is also perfect for an impromptu photoshoot with a view if you’d like to make everyone in the world jealous of your fine location.

 14 Stories Rooftop Bar

 Cape Town is lucky enough to welcome a hot new rooftop bar right to the centre of town with the 14 Stories Rooftop Bar at the new Tsogo Sun SunSquare in the CBD.
 Open daily from 4-11 pm, it’s a great place to wait out traffic, sip on a sundowner, and get the party started as you fall in love with Cape Town all over again.

 Situated on the edge of the Atlantic Ocean, The Bungalow does a good job of living up to its name.
 We’re not talking about an itty bitty cottage here; we’re talking relaxed summer home of a ridiculously wealthy friend.
 The blue-and-white theme and stained timber give it a fresh nautical feel, but the chandeliers, white table linen, and gilded mirrors are by no means out of place.

 Think sushi, crayfish, or oysters served with sweet melon, chilli, and vodka salsa, paired with a chilled glass of chardonnay or a flute of your favourite champagne.
 If that wealthy friend is buying, there’s a bottle of Armand de Brignac Brut Rose on the menu, but otherwise, we’d recommend the watermelon mojito.

 Harringtons Cocktail Lounge